 - What should be included in a special needs plan?

-Who Should Create a Special Needs Plan in Vermont?
+Who Should Create a Special Needs Plan?

 You should speak with a special needs planning lawyer before giving any money, property, or other assets to a person who has a disabling condition.
 A person with special needs may be receiving Supplemental Security Income if the individual has a disability which prevents him or her from working.
 Medicaid may also be providing coverage for medical services or for home care or nursing care.
 These means-tested benefits could be lost if the person with the disability suddenly acquired substantial resources.
 You do not want your gift to cause a loss of access to these benefits.